Low-Energy Effective Field Theory below the Electroweak Scale: Dimension-8 Operators: Acknowledgements

-\textbf{Note added:} As this work was being finalized Ref.~\cite{Li:2020tsi} appeared on the arXiv.
+We thank Hakan Akdag for pointing out missing $SU(3)$ generators and unnecessary Dirac tensors in an earlier version of the paper.
+As this work was being finalized Ref.~\cite{Li:2020tsi} appeared on the arXiv.
 It constructs bases of LEFT operators through mass dimension 9 by expanding on the technology developed in Refs.~\cite{Li:2020gnx, Li:2020xlh}.

-Ref.~\cite{Li:2020tsi} makes a minor arithmetic error in counting the number of dimension-8 LEFT operators.
-The number of $d=8$ LEFT operators found in this work is 35058 in contrast to the 35060 reported in~\cite{Li:2020tsi}.
-The origin of the discrepancy of comes the counting of the $F_L^2 F_R^2$ operators in~\cite{Li:2020tsi}.
-Based on the equations (3.154)-(3.158) in Ref.~\cite{Li:2020tsi} there are nine rather than 11 operators in that class.
-This brings the total count of Ref.~\cite{Li:2020tsi} down to 35058 and into agreement with what is found in this work.
-We thank Jiang-Hao Yu for confirming that the operator counting in this work is correct.

 \begin{appendix}